CONSTRUCTION TRADES

 More information

-Bigger markets pay more, but all employment is expected to grow 4 percent.
-The median annual wage for construction occupations is $47,430.
+Bigger markets pay more, but the median annual wage for construction occupations is $56,350.

 Our graduates find residential and commercial employment locally and, in the Tulsa, and Oklahoma City areas.
 Most students who go straight to work after completing the program start in carpentry, cabinet making, metal stud framing, form work, or drywall.